chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 For more information on how to retrieve your node's private key, please refer to the [Retrieving Your Node's Private Key](/validator-guides/add-validator-with-curl#retrieving-your-nodes-private-key) guide.

-## 4. Register Your Node with your Multi-Sig Wallet
+## 4. Register Your Node with your Multisig Wallet

 Once you have fulfilled the requirements outlined above, you can proceed to register your node.
 You should see a page as in the Fig.3 screenshot.